-Settled in the closest region to West Papua, Raja Ampat and the Banda Islands offer you a spectacular look at the world.
-Incredible natural jungles, undisturbed islands and furious looking volcanos are just some of the terrains you can explore on this 12 day itinerary.
-Mixed in with once in a lifetime experiences with some of the native wildlife, you will wonder why you have never been to this area before.
-Starting off in Ambon you will cruise by volcanic islands and others which are completely uninhabited.
+Nestled close to West Papua, Raja Ampat and the Banda Islands offer you a spectacular look at the world.
+Incredible natural jungles, undisturbed islands and formidable volcanoes are just some of the terrains you can explore on this 12-day itinerary.
+Mixed in with once-in-a-lifetime experiences with some of the native wildlife, you will wonder why you have never been to this area before.
+Starting off in Ambon you will cruise by volcanic islands which are completely uninhabited.
 There are stretches of long white sandy beaches to rest on and miles upon miles of open waters to unleash your water sports toys.
-Pack up and get ready, this is a two week trip that will keep you busy.
+Pack up and get ready, this is a two-week trip that will keep you busy.

 - Day 1

 Get acquainted and enjoy your first dive

 Meeting up with your exclusive crew on your chosen luxury charter yacht, your first day is all about you.

 Take a tour of your chosen vessel and settle in before enjoying a cocktail or two on the aft deck.
 Your crew will then brief you on the route your charter will be taking, and after that the afternoon is yours.
 Explore the harbour, take in the sights and, if you have time, take your first dive into the mercifully cool waters.

 The scene underneath the waves in Indonesia is particularly beautiful, so even if you have just a little amount of time do try and grab the opportunity for a quick dive to witness this underwater kaleidoscope for yourself.

 - Day 2 - 3

 Step back in time to witness the islands' colonial past

 Your first anchorage on your luxury charter yacht tour is in the Banda Islands.